-WUIC is a multiline property and casualty company licensed in all 50 states, Puerto Rico, the U.S. Virgin Islands, and the District of Columbia.
+WUIC is a multiline property and casualty company licensed in all 50 states, also conducted in various foreign jurisdictions.
 The private passenger auto liability and auto physical damage lines of business in New Jersey provided approximately 67% and 33%, respectively, of direct premiums written in 2018.
-WUIC has a 0% net participation in the Liberty Pool.
+WUIC has a 0% net participation in the Liberty